sitiirma-data/pizza-sales-analysis/README.md

 # 🍕 Pizza Sales Analysis (SQL Project)

+This project demonstrates SQL-based analysis on transactional sales data to extract actionable business insights.

 ## 📌 Project Overview

 This project analyzes pizza sales data to uncover business insights using SQL, including revenue trends, product performance, and customer behavior.
-The analysis is conducted using SQL with PostgreSQL.
+The analysis is performed using SQL in PostgreSQL.

 ---